Agentic AI is here — is your tech strategy ready to scale with it?

 CIOs and CTOs need to be prepared to help lead the way in redefining how work gets done.

-“We’re in an era where technology is no longer the barrier,” Greg Vert, Human Capital Applied AI Leader at Deloitte, said in a recent webinar co-hosted with Jason Cerrato, VP, Talent-centered Transformation leader at Eightfold “Adoption is moving at the pace of organizational change, not at the speed of technology.”
+“We’re in an era where technology is no longer the barrier,” Greg Vert, Human Capital Applied AI Leader at Deloitte, said in a recent webinar co-hosted with Jason Cerrato, former VP, Talent-centered Transformation leader at Eightfold “Adoption is moving at the pace of organizational change, not at the speed of technology.”

 Vert shared his thoughts on agentic AI’s pending impact on HR in a recent webinar, “From automation to transformation: How AI is reshaping the way we work.”